-All about fishing for spotted, redeye, shoal, smallmouth and largemouth bass in New Mexico lakes.
+Find great fishing for spotted, redeye, shoal, smallmouth and largemouth bass in New Mexico lakes.

-Bass Fishing Lakes In New Mexico
+Bass Lakes In NM

 The major lakes in New Mexico with healthy populations of bass include Abiquiu Reservoir, Brantley Lake, Caballo Lake, Conchas Lake, El Vado Lake, Elephant Butte Lake, Navajo Lake, Red Bluff Reservoir, Santa Rosa Lake, Sumner Lake and Ute Lake.

 World record: 9 lbs 8 oz

 State Record: 4 lbs 8 oz